chart21/Verification-of-Outsourced-Object-Detection/README.md

 If everything was set up correctly, the outsourcer will start sending live webcam video to contractor and verifier and receive results.
 You can cancel the contract according to custom if you press **q** in the CV2 output of verifier or contractor.

-## Supported Contract Violations
-Contract violations are distinguished bwetween (1) Quality of Experience (QOE) violations due to timeouts, or not receiving/acknowlidging enough outputs, and (2) Malicious behavior.
-Consequences of QOE violations can be blacklisting, and bad reviews (if Merkle Trees are used also refusing payment of last interval).
-Consequences of malicious behavior can be fines, and refusal of payment.
-Every party that is accused of malicious behavior has the right to contest if additional verifiers are available within a deadline.

-### QOE Viaolations
-#### Otsourcer perspective
-1. Contractor did not connect in time
-2. Verfier did not connect in time
-3. Contractor response is ill formated
-4. Verifier response is ill formated
-5. Contractor singature does not match response
-6. Verifier singature does not match response
-7. Contractor response delay rate is too high
-8. Verifier has failed to process enough samples in time
-9. No root hash received for current interval in time
-10. Merkle tree leaf node does not match earlier sent response
-11. Contractor signature of challenge response is incorrect
-12. Leaf is not contained in Merkle Tree
-13. Contractor signature of root hash received at challenge response does not match previous signed root hash
-14. Merkle Tree proof of membership challenge response was not received in time

-#### Contractor/Verifier perspective
-1. Outsourcer signature does not match input
-2. Outsourcer did not acknowledge enough ouputs
-3. Outsourcer timed out

-### Malicious Behaviors
-1. Merkle Tree is built on responses unequal to responses of the verifier
-2. Contractor output and verifier sample are not equal

 ## References

-   This repository builds on the following existing repositories:
+   This repository re-uses components of the following existing repositories:

-   https://github.com/theAIGuysCode/yolov4-custom-functions - To run Yolov4 with tensorflow
-   and get formatted outputs
+   https://github.com/theAIGuysCode/yolov4-custom-functions - To run Yolov4 with tensorflow and get formatted outputs

-   https://github.com/redlogo/RPi-Stream - To setup a raspberry Pi image stream and use a Coral Edge TPU for inferencing
+   https://github.com/redlogo/RPi-Stream - To setup a Raspberry Pi image stream and use a Coral Edge TPU for inferencing